 Steel kitchen cabinets are what started me on this road to the retroblogosphere.
 But I also completely admire the look of nicely executed wood cabinetry.
 In reality, it was a Steel vs. Wood dual for most of the 50s with the two industries duking it out for the heart of the mid century housewife.
 And Wood won!

 I will do more posts on this most fascinating and important of subjects over time.
-But to start, my core recommendation if you want to go with wood is to: Consider Dynasty cabinetry in the Vail door style shown.
-Dynasty is a brand of Omega — a company that did very well in an evaluation by “a major consumer publication that you know the name of but which would sue me if I used it.”
-Bottom line: This is a good brand constructed to last, and they have the door style you need for a retro reno.
+But to start, one recommendation if you want to go with wood is to: Consider Dynasty cabinetry in the Vail door style shown.

 You’re looking at a “slab” door in a “full overlay.”
 It’s basically identical to how steel cabinets come together – just in wood.
 Streamlined, not fussy, 50s and 60s Modern.
 There are a number of finishes – and you can match them to the vintage photo I’ve shown.
 I’ll post more as I find them.